Many investors or more DIY inclined home buyers like to buy rundown properties and restore them to their former glory.

 Why are the banks so conservative?

-Licensed builders are required to carry Home Warranty Insurance, reducing the bank’s level of risk.
+Licensed builders are required to carry Home Warranty Insurance which reduces the bank’s level of risk.

 In some cases, there can be serious defects which can be a safety hazard.

 In addition to this, people who complete the work themselves don’t take time off work so it can take a long time to complete the renovation.